Click on the links below to preview selected pages from this course.

 - Autoimmune Disease Definition and Overview

-- Which of the following statements are TRUE with regard to autoimmune diseases?
-(Choose all that apply.)
+- Which of the following statements is true with regard to autoimmune diseases?

-- A gender and genetic predisposition is usually the first step toward the development of an autoimmune reaction.
-The second step is the occurrence of a...
+- Gender and genetic predisposition are factors in the development of an autoimmune reaction.
+Another factor is the occurrence of a "triggering event" t...

 - Systemic Autoimmune Rheumatic Diseases (SARDs)

 - Systemic Autoimmune Rheumatic Diseases (SARDs), continued

 - Which of these is not considered one of the systemic autoimmune rheumatic diseases (SARDs)?